 - Intermediate - Less than 10 Karate NZ tournaments

 - Premier - Open to all players

-- Players cannot enter more than one level at the same tournament
+- Players cannot enter more than one level at the same tournament in the same discipline

 - Non premier events will not be considered by Selectors regarding National Team and Squad selection